Ajit-kumar-khatua/Alphabin_Weather_App/README.md

 GET /api/weather - Retrieves weather data for a specific location.
 POST /api/preferences - Saves user preferences, including location and unit.
 GET /api/preferences - Retrieves all saved locations.
-POST /users/register - Register a user
+POST /users/register - Register a user.
-POST /users/login - Login a user
+POST /users/login - Login a user.

 ### Technologies Used
 The Weather App is built using the following technologies: